VillardX/Cross-Domain-SA/README.md

 - Adversarial training

   Here the structure of DANN is taken into consideration.
 The thought originated from GAN.
 The core of it is the gradient reversal layer, which changes the min-max optimization problem to an E2E loss optimization problem with simple BP process.
+To be more detailed, it is consisted of two units.

+   1. sentiment classifier: trained by labeled source data.
+   2. domain discriminator: check each input whether it is comes from source domain or target domain.
+The domain discriminator aims to clearly classify, while the BERT as feature extractor here intends to confuses the domain discriminator, aiming to get DOMAIN-INVARIANT features of both domains , which we call adversarial training.
+By acquiring DOMAIN-INVARIANT features, it is possible to transfer the knowledge from source domain.
+Via GRL, the domain discriminator and feature extractor can be trained together instead of min-max optimization.

+The above two strategies are trained in an E2E way, aiming to transfer the sentiment knowledge from source to domain.